Ryan-Marchildon/doggodex/README.md

 ### Classifier Training

-To download and unpack the original Stanford Dogs dataset into the appropriate project directories, `cd` into `./python/model_training` and execute the bash script `./retrieve_dataset.sh`.
+- To download and unpack the original Stanford Dogs dataset into the appropriate project directories, `cd` into `./python/model` and execute the bash script `./retrieve_dataset.sh`.

+- To convert the raw data into TFRecords, cd into `./python/` and run `python ./preproc/create_raw_data_tfrecords.py`.

+- To regenerate the `dog_breeds.json` file which tells the frontend how to map breed classes to breed names, images and links, cd into `./python/` and run `python ./preproc/create_dog_breeds_json.py`.
+Edit this file directly if you wish to modify the displayed breed name.